 Since 2014, the NPS has awarded grants to diversify the nominations to the National Register of Historic Places.
-Grant-supported projects include surveys and inventories of historic properties associated with communities underrepresented in the National Register, as well as the development of nominations to the National Register for specific sites.
+Grant-supported projects include surveys and inventories of historic properties associated with communities underrepresented in the National Register, as well as the development of nominations to the National Register for specific sites and districts.

-The Historic Preservation Fund is supported by revenue from Federal oil leases on the Outer Continental Shelf, providing assistance for a broad range of preservation projects without expending tax dollars.
+The Historic Preservation Fund is supported by revenue from Federal oil and gas leases on the Outer Continental Shelf, providing financial assistance for a broad range of preservation projects without expending tax dollars.

 What We Fund

 This grant program supports the survey, inventory, and designation of historic properties that are associated with communities currently underrepresented in the National Register of Historic Places, and among National Historic Landmarks.
 All funded projects must result in: